Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance: Dark Matter Signal

 This condition sets a lower bound on the total number of photons that must be collected in order for the signal to be statistically distinguishable from the background at the desired confidence level.

-Generally, one needs to balance a larger absorption fraction against the mass attenuation.
-Reference~\cite{Long1983} showed that a mass attenuation near $\mu_{e} t^{\prime} \approx 2$ provides the best sensitivity, with a corresponding absorber efficiency of $\epsilon \approx 0.8$~\cite{Gao:2023ggo}.
-For $^{109}\text{Ag}$ recoil-free fraction $f_{S} =0.05$~\cite{Wildner1979ANA}, and the absorption fraction $\epsilon=0.8$.
-We use the $\chi$-square formula to determine the fitted $\Delta Z_0$ value.
-The fit for one simulation is presented in Fig.~\ref{Fig:Ag109_simulated}.
-We then perform 1000 simulation runs to obtain the 95\% confidence interval for $\Delta Z_0$.
+Generally, one needs to balance a larger absorption fraction against mass attenuation.
+Ref.~\cite{Long1983} showed that a mass attenuation near $\mu_{e} t^{\prime} \approx 2$ provides the optimal sensitivity, corresponding to an absorber efficiency of $\epsilon \approx 0.8$~\cite{Gao:2023ggo}.
+For $^{109}\text{Ag}$, we adopt a recoil-free fraction $f_{S} = 0.05$~\cite{Wildner1979ANA} and an absorption fraction $\epsilon = 0.8$.
+We determine the fitted $\Delta Z_0$ using the $\chi^{2}$ function defined in Eq.~\ref{eq:chi_square}.
+For each simulated dataset, $\chi^{2}$ is constructed by comparing the expected counting rate as a function of $Z$ with the mock data, taking into account the statistical uncertainty in each bin.
+The best-fit value of $\Delta Z_0$ is then obtained by minimizing the $\chi^{2}$ function with respect to this single parameter.
+An example fit from one representative simulation is shown in Fig.~\ref{Fig:Ag109_simulated}.
+To estimate the statistical uncertainty, we perform 1000 independent Monte Carlo realizations and extract the 95\% confidence interval for $\Delta Z_0$ from the distribution of the best-fit values across all simulations.

+The resulting 95\% confidence interval on $\Delta Z_0$ is then translated into the corresponding shift in the resonance absorption energy using Eq.~\ref{eq:delta_h_delta_E}, which encodes the dark matter-induced modulation of the resonance condition.
+Combining this with the theoretical relations in Eqs.~(\ref{eq:delta_E_gamma}), (\ref{eq:delta_E_quark}), and (\ref{eq:delta_E_gluon}), we derive constraints on the couplings between dark matter and Standard Model particles, including photons, quarks, and gluons.
+This procedure establishes a direct link between the experimentally accessible observable and the underlying dark matter parameters, allowing the projected sensitivity to be interpreted as bounds on dark matter interactions.